leonstel/leonstel.github.io/first.md

 ```

 Below is the function that recursively prepares the data like above schema.
 The first item of the json data is the root
-leaf object that contains children
+leaf object that contains children.
+The error handling will secure that the data will be prepped as expected.
+I always like
+to have factory functions like createNode() that returns on object from given params no matter how small the objects
+are to be.
 ```
 {children: [Leaf1,Leaf2...]}
 ```